-Most importantly, he knows the next step in his process is to go to the Building section of the Storefront and click on Residential Construction.
+Most importantly, he knows the next step in his process is to go to the Building section of the Storefront and click on Building Permits.

-There Michael finds his specific project type – “Deck, Porch or Pole Building Construction” – and clicks to begin the application process.
+There Michael finds details on submitting his Residential Building Permit and clicks to begin the application process.

 With one click, Michael learns what permit he needs for his home-construction project, what documents he needs to collect, and how to apply online.

 He can begin applying on the spot, creating an account that allows him to save and return to his permit applications in Wooster (and any other community using ViewPoint Cloud).
 Michael immediately starts filling out the online building permit application below.

 Through this online application he can: